andremeansx/threat-hunting-scenario-tor/threat-hunting-scenario-tor-event-creation.md

 | where FileName startswith "tor"

 // TOR Browser being silently installed
-// Take note of two spaces before the /S (I don't know why) DeviceProcessEvents
+// Take note of two spaces before the /S DeviceProcessEvents
-| where ProcessCommandLine contains "tor-browser-windows-x86_64-portable-14.0.1.exe  /S"
+| where ProcessCommandLine contains "tor-browser-windows-x86_64-portable-14.5.4.exe  /S"
 | project Timestamp, DeviceName, ActionType, FileName, ProcessCommandLine

 // TOR Browser or service was successfully installed and is present on the disk